 4. Check windows and doorways for any gaps where water might come in and seal them.
 Storms bring in a lot of water and wind that might push water inside cracks and openings on your windows and doors thereby causing water damage inside your house.
 Fixing such gaps and openings would help ensure to keep water going inside your property in the event of a storm.

-5. Ensure stormwater drains are clear and adequate and not blocked during sudden downpours which can cause water to back up from the ground level.
+5. Ensure stormwater drains are not blocked, clear and adequate during sudden downpours which can cause water to back up from the ground level.
 Remember, rainwater goes to your stormwater drains and if it is not clear, this would cause water to flood on your backyard and possibly get inside your house during a storm.
-The best way to make sure that your stormwater drain is clear is by having an annual camera inspection and cleared by a Jetter or an Eel.
+The best way to make sure that your stormwater drain is clear is by having an annual camera inspection and cleared by a water jetter or an electric eel.